Soviet submarine B-39

 B-39 was a Project 641 (Foxtrot-class) diesel-electric attack submarine of the Soviet Navy.
 The "B" (actually "Б") in her designation stands for большая (bolshaya, "large")—Foxtrots were the Soviet Navy's largest non-nuclear submarines.

-In 2005 B-39 became a museum ship on display at the Maritime Museum of San Diego, California, United States.
-In October 2021 the decision was made to withdraw the deteriorating submarine from the collection and scrap it.
+B-39 was culled from a group of ex-Soviet diesel electric submarines in Vladivostok, and eventually sold to a group of western businessmen.
+In 2002, the B-39 was put on display in Seattle, Washington in Elliot Bay along Pier 48.
+On April 21, 2005, B-39 became a museum ship on display at the Maritime Museum of San Diego, California, United States, encountering harsh winds and storms on its journey.
+In October 2021 the decision was made to withdraw the deteriorating submarine from the collection and scrap her.
+She departed the Maritime Museum of San Diego on February 7, 2022, for Ensenada, Mexico to be scrapped.

+History

 Service history

 Her keel was laid down on 9 February 1962 at the Admiralty Shipyard in Leningrad (now known as Saint Petersburg).
 She was launched on 15 April 1967 and commissioned on 28 December 1967.

 Transferred to the 9th Submarine Squadron of the Pacific Fleet, B-39 was homeported in Vladivostok.
 She conducted patrols and stalked U.S. warships throughout the North Pacific, along the coast of the United States and Canada, and ranging as far as the Indian Ocean and the Arctic Ocean.
 After the end of the Vietnam War, she often made port visits to Danang.
 During the early 1970s, B-39 trailed a Canadian frigate through Strait of Juan de Fuca to Vancouver Island.

 In 1989, in the Sea of Japan while charging batteries on the surface, B-39 came within 500 yd of an Oliver Hazard Perry-class frigate of the US Navy.
 Both crews took pictures of each other.